TrustFlow

 Roadmap (indicative)

-• Phase 1 (MVP): minimal workflow state machine, on-chain anchoring, reference spec, and sample integrations.
+• Phase 1 (MVP): minimal workflow state machine, evidence model, on-chain anchoring, and reference spec.

-• Phase 2: developer SDK, templates for common workflows, improved evidence/attestation model.
+• Phase 2: developer SDK, templates for common workflows, improved attestation + dispute interfaces.

-• Phase 3: security review, ecosystem pilots, and broader composability with Ethereum tooling.
+• Phase 3: security review, ecosystem pilots, and deeper composability with Ethereum tooling.

 Links & evidence